Privacy & cookies

 2 Twitter cookies

 Pages added to the Freelance after the end of 2011 contain a "Tweet this" link for your convenience.

-We are fully meeting the terms of the UK implementation of amendments to EU regulations by asking you whether you want to authorise us to allow Twitter to set cookies, before you proceed.
+We are fully meeting the terms of the UK Data Protection Bill 2017-9 which, now Data Protection Act which implements the EU General Data Protection Regulation by asking you whether you want to authorise us to allow Twitter to set cookies, before you proceed.

 At the time of writing, Twitter set one cookie, which it can read and which persists for two years, as soon as you click "OK" to proceed.

 Cookies are small files stored on your computer.
 Each contains: